isabella232/piipan/doc/dashboard.md

     az webapp deployment list-publishing-credentials -n <app_name> -g piipan-resources --query publishingUserName --output tsv
 ```

 With that information, set the remote URL on the repo.
-Since app-level usernames being with a dollar sign, use single quotes or a backslash to escape:
+Since app-level usernames begin with a dollar sign, use single quotes or a backslash to escape:
 ```
     git remote add azure 'https://<user>@<app_name>.scm.azurewebsites.net/<app_name>.git'
 ```